tynkmad/sitebuilder/src/composables/useCarousel/ReadMe.md

 - `:enableNavButton="true"`: Enables navigation buttons.
   `customPreviousIcon` and `customNextIcon`: Define custom icons for navigation.

-- `@move-previous` and `@move-nex`t: Triggered when the respective navigation button is clicked, calling `moveCarousel` with the direction parameter.
+- `@movePrevious` and `@move-nex`t: Triggered when the respective navigation button is clicked, calling `moveCarousel` with the direction parameter.

 - `:hidePreviousButton` and `:hideNextButton`: Controls the visibility of navigation buttons, using the reactive state returned from `getCarouselState`.